johnbaillieul/ROS-Jackal/robots/jackal/README.md

 ## Startup

-## Apriltag_gazebo
+# Apriltag_gazebo
-The repositroy include the code that runs the jackal between two apriltags.
+The repository include the code that runs the jackal between two apriltags.
 Using the realsense camera the apriltag_ros package the robot detects an apriltag and moves towards it.
 Once the jackal is close enough it starts spinning in its place to detect teh other april tag and moves towards it.
 The node responsible for the following is detect.py.

 The repo also includes a template folder that can be used to add new apriltags and a script that generates apriltag models is also included.

-#Prerequisites
+## Prerequisites
 apriltag package from https://github.com/AprilRobotics/apriltag apriltag_ros package from https://github.com/AprilRobotics/apriltag_ros
 Realsense_camera see instruction from https://wiki.bu.edu/robotics/index.php?title=Jackal or https://www.clearpathrobotics.com/assets/guides/kinetic/jackal/additional_sim_worlds.html
 Clearpath package to simulate Jackal UGV that can be installed by running: sudo apt-get install ros-melosic-jackal-simulator ros-melodic-jackal-desktop ros-melodic-jackal-navigation

-#How to Use Repo:
+## How to Use Repo:
 clone the repo in you ~/catkin_ws/src add the following to your ~/.bashrc file: export GAZEBO_MODEL_PATH=~/catkin_ws/src/apriltag_gazebo/models or if you already have GAZEBO_MODEL_PATH in you file and the path ~/catkin_ws/src/apriltag_gazebo/models.